COSC3020/dijkstra-s-algorithm-aerick-321/README.md

 What is the big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

-V is the number of vertices in a graph.
+V is the number of vertices in a graph and intitalizes them in the begining is O(V).
 The while loop runs V times as each node is dequeued.
-In the main loop for each node you check all its neighbors which could go over all the edges E. Each enqueue operation is O(V) and then there is E edges total so the final complexity is O(V*E).
+In the main loop for each node you check all its neighbors which could go over all the edges E. Each enqueue operation is O(V) and then there is E edges total and the enqueue operation goes through each node which end up being O(V^2).
+The complexity overall is O(V+E*V^2) which simplfies to O(E *V^2).

 Used DJ reflexsive's test code as a base then used Chat Gpt to help modify to my code “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”